aya-zid/devops-project/README.md

 #  DevOps Project: Dockerized Flask App with CI/CD & Terraform

-This project is a simple Flask web application deployed in a Docker container with automated CI/CD pipelines using GitHub Actions and infrastructure provisioning via Terraform.
+This project is a simple Flask weather web application deployed in a Docker container with automated CI/CD pipelines using GitHub Actions and infrastructure provisioning via Terraform.

 ---
 ## 🔧 Prerequisites